G-Research/fast-string-search/README.md

 ### Hash map/set (has additional restrictions)

 Assumes lines can be split into words that can map to keys.
 You can then check each of those words against the hashed set of keys.
-This is O(L * K) plus the overhead of splitting.

 https://stackoverflow.com/a/42747503/6214034